reps2g/SMS-COVID-Notification-Project/README.md

 # SMS-COVID-Notification-Project
 SMS COVID-19 case by location notification service.
-Built on Raspberry Pi OS and Twilio.
+Built on Raspian using Twilio API.